Free shipping on orders over £30

 How are Chimney Sheeps treated against clothes moths?

-We’ve been treating our Chimney Sheeps with borax.
+We had been treating our Chimney Sheep with borax.
 This is in fact a fire retardant that leaves a crystalline deposit on the fibres.
 These fibres cut the larvae when they attempt to eat them causing them to perish.
 It’s always been the most environmentally friendly option that was available to us, and in fact since permethrin was banned it’s been pretty much the only option available.
 However I wasn’t entirely satisfied with using borax for a number of reasons.
-I’ve been looking long and hard for viable and sustainable alternatives.
+I looked long and hard for viable and sustainable alternatives.

 Scientific research and innovation leads to chemical-free permanent treatment against clothes moths